Master of Science: Sports Science & Analytics Graduate Students

 Linfield disburses the loan funds at the beginning of each semester for eligible loans.
 Repayment normally begins within 45-60 days of the final disbursement of the Grad Plus Loan for each loan made.
 Borrowers may need to request an in-school deferment, so payments are not required while in school.

 The Grad PLUS loan interest rate is a “variable-fixed” rate which is set annually on July 1 and fixed for the life of that loan.
-Grad PLUS loans with a first disbursement date of or after July 1, 2021, but prior to July 1, 2022, will have a fixed interest rate of 7.54%.
+Grad PLUS loans with a first disbursement date of or after July 1, 2022 but prior to July 1, 2023, will have a fixed interest rate of 7.54%.
 A loan fee applies at the time of disbursement, for example a 4.228% loan fee applies at the time of disbursement for loans disbursed on or after October 1, 2022 and before October 1, 2023.

 SATISFACTORY ACADEMIC PROGRESS